Ryu Goto

-Ryu Goto (五嶋 龍, Gotō Ryū) is an American concert violinist.
+Ryu Goto (五嶋 龍, Gotō Ryū) is an American violinist and karateka.
 Goto gained attention as a child prodigy, first performing at the age of seven in the Pacific Music Festival held in Sapporo, Japan.
 In 2006, his debut tour of 12 cities of Japan was sold out.

 Early life

 Goto's mother is a violinist.
 His elder (by 17 years) half-sister, Midori, is an internationally renowned violinist.
 Goto began playing violin at age three.
 He credits his mother for both his and his half-sister's success as musicians.